jjaeggli/macro-keyboard/README.md

-# macro-keyboard
+# macro-keyboard / x-plane-pad

 ## Purpose

-This is intended as the firmware for a USB macro or shortcut keyboard.
+This is intended as the firmware for a USB macro or shortcut keyboard, or for a gamepad input device.
 Actual usage may vary based on your specific use case.
-The mapping could be extended to a game pad, half, or full keyboard.
-The current functionality is limited to my specific use case.
+At the core of the design is a keypad matrix supporting full simultaneous key presses using only n x m pins.
+The mapping could be extended to a half or full keyboard.
+The current functionality is limited to my specific use cases.

 ## Features